 Landmark

 The Supreme Court (6-3) struck down Louisiana’s majority-Black congressional district as an unconstitutional racial gerrymander, severely weakening Section 2 of the Voting Rights Act.
 The ruling could put at least 15 House seats held by Black members at risk nationwide.
 Justice Kagan wrote in dissent that the majority rendered Section 2 “all but a dead letter.”
 The cascade: Tennessee signed a map splitting Rep. Steve Cohen’s Memphis district (May 7).
 Missouri’s Supreme Court locked in its gerrymander; Cook moved MO-05 Safe D → Safe R (May 13).
-The SC House is weighing a 7-0 R map targeting Rep. Clyburn (May 19).
-Alabama’s May 19 primary was the first election under a post-Callais redrawn map.
+The SC House passed a 7-0 R map targeting Rep. Clyburn, but on May 27 the SC Senate killed the bill — 12 Republicans crossed party lines, citing early voting already underway.
+The U.S. Supreme Court rejected Virginia Democrats’ emergency appeal on May 16, ending their bid to use new Dem-drawn maps in 2026.
+On June 2, SCOTUS allowed Alabama to use its new GOP-friendly congressional map that eliminated a majority-Black district, dealing another blow to VRA protections.
+Alabama’s May 19 primary was the first election under the post-Callais redrawn map.
+Georgia’s legislature scrapped planned redistricting on June 17 — House Speaker Burns and Senate Pro Tem Walker refused to redraw maps during a special session, citing pending litigation.
 Louisiana has paused its House primaries to pursue redistricting.
-Virginia Dems’ emergency SCOTUS appeal is pending.
 Cook moved 12 House races on May 8 — 11 favoring Republicans.
+Inside Elections moved NJ-07, PA-10, VA-07, and WA-03 on May 21.

 NC-01VA-02PA-10AZ-06TX-34

-The Iran war, surging gas prices ($4.55/gal avg.), and Trump’s record-low approval are dominating political ad spending.
+The Iran war, gas prices ($3.86/gal and climbing again after an eight-week slide), and Trump’s still-underwater approval are dominating political ad spending.
 The Texas Senate primary alone consumed $125M+ (AdImpact) — the most expensive Senate primary in U.S. history.
 The Georgia governor’s race saw $100M+ in primary ad spending — third-most expensive gubernatorial primary on record.
 GOP candidates in competitive districts continue to run on Trump alignment, while Democrats lean into economic pain and war opposition.